 \subsection{Strominger-Yau-Zaslow}

-Mirror symmetry stemed from the study of superstring compactification in the late 1980.
-Its first precise formulation was in the work of Candelas, dela Ossa, Green and Parkes conjecturing a formula for the number of rational curves of given degree on a quintic Calabi-Yau in terms of the periods of the holomorphic three form on another "mirror" Calabi-Yau manifolds (See Candelas-Ossa-Green-Parkes \cite{candelas}), which related to the theory of closed strings in physics.
-In the mid-nineties, two developments emerged, inspired by the open string theory: Kontsevich's proposal of homological mirror symmetry (See Kontsevich \cite{kontsevivh}) and the proposal of Strominger-Yau-Zaslow (See Strominger-Yau-Zaslow \cite{syz}).
+Mirror symmetry stemed from the study of superstring compactification in the late 1980s.
+Its first precise formulation was given by Candelas, dela Ossa, Green and Parkes.
+They conjectured a formula for the number of rational curves of given degree on a quintic Calabi-Yau in terms of the periods of the holomorphic three form on another ``mirror'' Calabi-Yau manifold, which is related to the theory of closed strings in physics (see \cite{candelas}).
+In the mid-1990s, two developments emerged, inspired by the open string theory: Kontsevich's proposal of homological mirror symmetry (see \cite{kontsevivh}) and the proposal of Strominger-Yau-Zaslow (see \cite{syz}).

-Let us focus on the Strominger-Yau-Zaslow'proposal.
-Consider a pair of compact Calabi-Yau three-folds $M$ and $\ck M$ related by mirror symmetry i.e the set of BPS A-branes on $M$ is isomorphic to the set of BPS B-branes on $\ck M$, while the set of BPS B-branes on $M$ is isomorphic to the set of BPS A-branes on $\ck M$.
+Let us focus on the Strominger-Yau-Zaslow's proposal.
+Consider a pair of compact Calabi-Yau three-folds $M$ and $\ck M$ related by mirror symmetry in the sense: the set of BPS A-branes on $M$ is isomorphic to the set of BPS B-branes on $\ck M$, while the set of BPS B-branes on $M$ is isomorphic to the set of BPS A-branes on $\ck M$.
 The simplest BPS B-branes on $M$ are points and their moduli space is $M$ itself.
 For every point in $M$, the corresponding BPS A-brane on $\ck M$ is a pair $(T,L)$, where $T$ is a special Lagrangian submanifold of $\ck M$ and $L$ is a flat $U(1)$-bundle on $T$.
 Then, there is a family of special Lagrangian submanifolds on $\ck M$ parametrized by points of $M$.
-According to McLean's theorem (See McLean \cite{mclean}), the deformation space of a special Lagrangian submanifold $T$ is unobstructed and has real dimension $b_1(T)$ (the first Betti number of $T$).
+According to McLean's theorem (McLean \cite{mclean}), the deformation space of a special Lagrangian submanifold $T$ is unobstructed and has real dimension $b_1(T)$ (the first Betti number of $T$).
 On the other hand, the moduli space of flat $U(1)$-bundles on $T$ is $H^1(T,\mbb R/\mbb Z)$ (a torus of real dimension $b_1(T)$).
 Thus, the total dimension of the moduli space of $(T,L)$ is $2b_1(T)$.
 Since the moduli space is $M$, we must have $b_1(T)=3$.
 Then, $M$ is fibered by tori of dim $3$.
-Exchanging the roles of $\ck M$ and $M$, we conclude that $\ck M$ is also fibered by three tori.
-Motivated by those, Strominger-Yau-Zaslow made a conjecture i.e the so-called SYZ Conjecture: every $n$-dimensional Calabi-Yau manifold $M$ admits a mirror $\ck M$ (which is also a Calabi-Yau manifold of dim $n$).
-And, there exists a real manifold $N$ of dimension $n$ and two smooth fibrations
+Exchanging the roles of $\ck M$ and $M$, we conclude that $\ck M$ is also fibered by three-dimensional tori.
+Motivated by those, Strominger-Yau-Zaslow made a conjecture called SYZ conjecture: every $n$-dimensional Calabi-Yau manifold $M$ admits a mirror $\ck M$ (which is also a Calabi-Yau manifold of dim $n$).
+And, there exists a real manifold $N$ of dimension $n$ together with two smooth fibrations $h$, $\ck h$